 Asking them to change, learn a new interface, and follow new steps?
 That takes more than a quick training session.

-A common mistake is trying to train everyone all at once, in a single session.
+Avoid the "Big Bang" approach; instead, implement a Phased Training Schedule segmented by department, in a single session.
 It usually goes like this: a trainer arrives, opens the software, runs through all the features in one go, and expects everyone to remember it.

 By the end of the day, people are confused, tired, and unsure of what to do next.